Leveraging global growth potential

 Global brand awareness offers growth opportunities

 HUGO BOSS is very well known around the world thanks to the appeal of its brands and its early entry into international markets, particularly through franchise partners.
-The Company sees substantial opportunities for commercially exploiting this brand perception in the coming years more thoroughly than in the past and for gaining a firmer footing in markets in which the Group's presence is still relatively weak, particularly fast growing markets.
-To this end, the Group will expand its own retail business in particular.
-It is therefore expected that the share of sales generated outside Europe will steadily increase in the next few years.
+The Group sees substantial opportunities for commercially exploiting this brand perception in the coming years more than in the past and for gaining a firmer footing in markets in which the Group’s presence is still relatively weak, particularly fast growing markets.
+To this end, the Group will continue to expand its own retail business in particular.
+Overall, the proportion of non-European sales is expected to widen in the medium term.

 Sales by region (in %)

 Transformation of the business model the key to continued growth in Europe

 However, Europe will remain the Group’s largest sales market.
 To this end, the Group is advancing the process-related, organizational and cultural transformation of its business model aimed at strengthening own retail.
 By expanding its own retail business, it is strengthening the homogeneity and perceived value of its global brand image and raising its appeal for local consumers as well as the growing number of non-European customers who visit the region as tourists.
 In addition, HUGO BOSS is increasingly managing wholesale space itself.
 Comprehensive process changes particularly in the areas of merchandise management, retail operations and customer service are additionally strengthening the organization’s retail competence.
 This has allowed the Group to generate growth that outstrips the sector average in many markets.
 Apart from expanding its market position in traditional core markets such as Germany, Great Britain, France and the Benelux countries, the Group sees attractive growth opportunities in Eastern Europe including Russia and in the Middle East.

 Strong brand perception forms foundation for success in the Americas